Five Signs You Have A Controlling Boyfriend: What to Do About Controlling Behavior

-Updated March 19, 2024by Regain Editorial Team
+Updated October 22, 2024by Regain Editorial Team

 Signs of a controlling boyfriend

-Dealing with an emotionally abusive or manipulative boyfriend
+Living with an emotionally abusive or manipulative boyfriend

 Emotional abuse is a pervasive form of mistreatment in relationships.
 It happens when a person actively tries to humiliate, belittle, or hurt their partner through tactics such as name calling, insults, victim blaming, and gaslighting.
-They'll often try to decrease your self-worth or self-confidence.
+A controlling boyfriend willl often try to decrease your self-worth or self-confidence.
 The abuser uses emotional abuse to wear their victim down so that they can maintain control over the relationship.
 This may be particularly true in a dynamic where the partner has healthy self-esteem to start out because the controlling boyfriend wants to tear it down to make sure that they can assume control over their partner.
 They want to tap into your insecurities.
 Abuse is a perpetual cycle and the reason that people stay in abusive relationships is that the partner isn't outwardly abusive all the time.

 The toxic cycle of an emotionally abusive relationship